BlissRoms-x86/docs/install-bliss-os/install-from-windows.md

 ## Install Bliss OS

-{% hint style="info" %} The Bliss OS .exe installer can be found inside the ISO you downloaded, extract it and open. {% endhint %}
+{% hint style="info" %} The Bliss OS .exe installer can be found inside the ISO you downloaded, extract it and open it. {% endhint %}

 When booting into the installer, choose "Installation - Install Android-x86 to harddisk":